Application for Admission

 Damien High School is accepting applications for first-time freshmen and transfers for Fall 2017.
 The priority application filing period concluded in January.
 Our enrollment for first-time freshmen is near capacity.
 Damien will continue to accept applications on a first-come, first-serve basis.

-Applicants are able to download the Application for Admission, Request for Records & Recommendations and the Recommendation Form located at the bottom of this page.
-Applicants can also request it by contacting the admissions coordinator, Christina Provenzano, at 909-596-1946 x247, Monday through Friday, 7:30 AM – 3:45 PM, or via email at email@example.com.
+Freshmen and transfer applicants are able to download the Application for Admission, Request for Records & Recommendations and the Recommendation Form located at the bottom of this page.
+Applicants can also request it by contacting the admissions coordinator, Christina Provenzano, at 909-596-1946 x247, Monday through Friday, 7:30 AM – 3:30 PM, or via email at email@example.com.

 The school, mindful of its mission to be a witness to the love of Christ for all, admits students regardless of race, color or national and/or ethnic origin to all rights, privileges, programs and activities generally accorded or made available to students at the school.
 The school does not discriminate on the basis of race, color, disability, sex or national and/or ethnic origin in the administration of educational policies and practices, scholarship programs, and athletic and other school-administered programs, although certain athletic leagues and other programs may limit participation, and some archdiocesan schools operate as single sex schools.

 While the school does not discriminate against students with special needs, a full range of services may not always be available to them.
 Decisions concerning the admission and continued enrollment of a student in the school are based upon the student’s emotional, academic and physical abilities and the resources available to the school in meeting the student’s needs.